GoogleCloudPlatform/genai-for-marketing/README.md

 Open the [configuration file](/app/override.toml) and include your project id (line 21) and location (line 22).

+### Dissable specific functionality from the applciation

+If you do not need all the funcitonality provited by GenAI for Marketing, you can disselect the pages you do not want the engine to use.
+In order to do that visit the [configuration file](/app/override.toml) and comment out using # the items you want to exclude (lines 32 to 48).
+*Be aware* that some pages have dependencies. for example to send campaing emails I need to be able to create a campaing, there for 0_Campaigns.py should be enabled

 ### Prepare BigQuery and Dataplex

 Open notebook [`/genai-for-marketing/notebooks/1_environment_setup.ipynb`](/notebooks/1_environment_setup.ipynb) and follow the instructions in it.